wilsonstech/wilsonstech.github.io/_posts/2023-12-10-Incident-Response-Plan.md

 ## Key Components of an Incident Response Plan

-1. Preparation

-**- Define Roles and Responsibilities:** Clearly outline the roles and responsibilities of individuals involved in the incident response process.

 # 1. Introduction:

 **Purpose and Objectives:** Clearly state the purpose and objectives of the incident response plan.